How to Improve your Risk-Computer Security

 Use Security Software That Updates Automatically

-The bad guys constantly develop new ways to attack your computer, so your security software must be up-to-date to protect against the latest threats.
-Most security software can update automatically; set yours to do so.
+The bad guys constantly develop new ways to attack your computer, so your computer security software must be up-to-date to protect against the latest threats.
+Most computer security software can update automatically; set yours to do so.
 You can find free security software from well-known companies.
 Also, set your operating system and web browser to update automatically.

 If you let your operating system, web browser, or security software get out-of-date, criminals could gain unauthorized access and install malware onto your computer and use it to covertly access other computers, send spam, or spy on your online activities.
 There are steps you can take to detect and get rid of malware.